 Now you can enable the restriction.
 Mark the application and select the gear icon on the top:

-The system doesn't allow you to save the path if it's not to the .exe file
+The system doesn't allow you to save the path if it doesn't lead to an allowed application file type

 Done!
 If the restriction is applied correctly, users that don't have access to the application will not have its shortcut on the desktop.
 A group policy is created that only allows users assigned to the application to open it.
 This is accomplished through a "Deny" group that contains all the users that are restricting from using the app.